Lands of the Bohemian Crown (1867–1918): Negotiations on Bohemian autonomy (1867–1877)

+History of Bohemia during the Old Czech era (1878–1891)

 Objecting to an increase of Slavs in the empire, the German liberals opposed the 1878 Austro-Hungarian occupation of Bosnia and Herzegovina.
 The emperor, stung by the rejection of his foreign policy, dismissed the liberal government and turned to Count Eduard Taaffe's conservative "Iron Ring" cabinet (1879–1883).
 The Taaffe government took the Slavic element into greater account than the liberals had, and in turn was supported by the Old Czechs.
 Czech cooperation with Taaffe led to several important gains.
 A language decree promulgated in 1880 put Czech on an equal footing with German in the Bohemian "outer service" (the language government officials spoke to the public) and law.
 This law applied to all 216 judicial districts of Bohemia including 77 judicial districts without any significant presence of Czech-speakers.
 In 1882 Charles-Ferdinand University in Prague was divided into two separate institutions: one Czech and the other German.
 These concessions, however, seemed insufficient to a newly developing Czech commercial and industrial bourgeoisie.
 Intense conflict ensued as Czechs and Germans attempted to control local administration and education.
 German Bohemians held that in the closed German-speaking part of Bohemia, only German should be an official language, and objected to the language regulations as being motivated by the Czech "state rights" ideology.
 When some of the Old Czechs attempted to work out a compromise with the Bohemian Germans in 1890, they were denounced by a younger and more radical intelligentsia.
 The next year the Old Czechs were soundly defeated by the Young Czechs, ending a period of attempted compromises.

+History of Moravia (1867–1918)

 While relations between Czechs and Germans worsened in Bohemia, they remained relatively tranquil in Moravia.
 Although the separate administrative status of Moravia had been abolished in the 18th century, the area was reconstituted as a separate crown land in 1849.
 In Moravia, unlike in Bohemia, a compromise was reached by Karel Emanuel v.
 Zierotin, in 1905, between the Czech majority and the German minority.
 Although the German language retained a slight predominance, the preservation of Czech language and culture was legally guaranteed.
 The compromise seemed to work reasonably well until the end of Habsburg rule in 1918.

+Young Czech and Czech Progressive Party era (1891–1914)

 During the final decade of the empire, obstructionism by both Czechs and Germans rendered parliamentary politics ineffectual, and governments rose and fell with great frequency.
 The importance of the Young Czech Party waned as Czech politics changed orientation.
 Political parties advocating democracy and socialism emerged.
 In 1900 Tomáš Masaryk, a university professor and former Young Czech deputy who was to become president of the Czechoslovak Republic, founded the Czech Progressive Party.
 Basing its struggle for national autonomy on the principle of popular sovereignty, the Czech Progressive Party supported parliamentary politics, advocated universal suffrage, and rejected radicalism.

 At the turn of the century, the idea of a "Czechoslovak" entity began to be advocated by some Czech and Slovak leaders.